 This is especially true for wild birds.
 The feathers are subject to plenty of damage thanks to everyday activities such as preening, brushing up against the trees, dust bathing, flying...you get the picture, right?

 Well, pet parrots also experience daily feather damage.
 They are prone to brushing up against cage bars and toys.
-They also may experience household contaminates such as aerosols landing on their feathers.
+They also may experience household contaminants such as household aerosols landing on their feathers.
 If the bird lives in a smoking environment, it is bound to have tar and nicotine on its feathers.
-Dry household climates make for brittle feathers that are prone to breakage.
-Pet birds don’t always have access to much needed daily baths And, finally, many birds have never been taught by mom and dad how to properly preen.
+Dry household climates make for brittle feathers that are prone too breakage.
+Pet birds don’t always have access too much needed daily baths And, finally, many birds have never been taught by mom and dad how to properly preen.